loudoweb/fabula/README.md

 I personnaly prefer xml over json, especially for large content, I find it more readable, and it needs less scrolling:)
 Also, I've a test a json and the file was heavier...
-Finally we can imagine to create a json parser in the future if we find a correct json format.
+Finally we can imagine to create a json parser in the future if we find a correct json format, but only when after reaching v1.0.0.

 > Yeah, but isn't it better to use a visual graph node tool to make your story?

 Well, despite the fact it's harder to visualise the story with xml than with a graph node tool.
-It's faster to create the xml file, especially for small projects, than opening a graph node tool, creating all the boxes, copy pasting the texts, clicking here and there, etc. Firstly, we can still create such a tool in the future (or creating converters for existing tools).
+It's faster to create the xml file, especially for small projects, than opening a graph node tool, creating all the boxes, copy pasting the texts, clicking here and there, etc. Anyway, we can still create such a tool in the future (or creating converters for existing tools).

 > I'm afraid that xml is too verbose